Stacked Intelligent Metasurface-Enhanced MIMO OFDM Wideband Communication Systems: Introduction

 Specifically, a paradigm shift to fully-analog processing has been achieved with the advent of SIM, which is particularly beneficial for simplifying transceiver architectures in wireless communication systems~\cite{SIMHMIMO}.
-Generally speaking, an SIM is a three-dimensional metasurface architecture that leverages cascaded multi-layer metasurfaces to realize analog computing in the electromagnetic (EM) wave domain~\cite{SIM1}, \cite{SIM2}.
+Generally speaking, an SIM is a three-dimensional metasurface architecture that leverages cascaded multi-layer metasurfaces to perform analog computing directly in the electromagnetic (EM) wave domain~\cite{SIM1,SIM2}.
 In practice, SIMs can function as antenna radomes to adjust the amplitude and phase settings \cite{SIM3}, thus possessing an enhanced capability to redirect signals.
 Compared to fully-digital and hybrid MIMO OFDM systems, SIM-enhanced fully-analog architecture minimizes the number of RF chains and uses lower-resolution digital-to-analog converters (DAC) and analog-to-digital converters (ADC), significantly reducing hardware costs and improving energy efficiency \cite{SIM-EE}.
-The multi-layer SIM executes MIMO precoding and combining entirely in the wave domain, eliminating the need for baseband digital precoders.
-The digital signal processing associated with modulation and signal detection is also considerably simplified.
-Additionally, in contrast to HMA and RIS, the SIM offers enhanced control capability for EM wave interactions by manipulating signal propagation across multiple layers.
+Because the multi-layer SIM executes MIMO precoding/combining entirely in the wave domain, baseband digital precoders become unnecessary, and the subsequent modulation/detection pipeline is greatly simplified.
+Moreover, by manipulating propagation across multiple cascaded layers, an SIM attains richer EM wave control ability than HMA or RIS, translating into superior spatial multiplexing and frequency-selective equalization.